Where play has serious impact

-Students enrolled in the Games for Learning M.S. program benefit from exposure to and participation in the Games for Learning Institute's ongoing research endeavors and emerging ideas about gaming.
+You will benefit from exposure to and participation in the Games for Learning Institute's ongoing research endeavors and emerging ideas about gaming.
 The establishment of the Games for Learning Institute (G4LI) demonstrates NYU's leadership in research on games in learning environments.
 G4LI, which involves nine other universities, conducts research on the design of effective games for learning in a variety of formal and informal settings, in school and out of school, at a computer/game console and on the go, and for a broad variety of learners.

 G4LI is co-directed by Jan Plass, Professor of Educational Communication and Technology at NYU Steinhardt.

-- directors of projects related to games for learning
+- Directors of projects related to games for learning

-- learning game designers
+- Learning game designers

-- game researchers
+- Game researchers

-- program evaluators
+- Program evaluators

 Graduates work in such settings as:

-- university-based research centers
+- University-based research centers

-- community agencies
+- Community agencies

-- not-for profit organizations
+- Not-for profit organizations

-- school systems
+- School systems

-- private industry, such as game design studios, educational design firms, and educational research firms
+- Private industry, such as game design studios, educational design firms, and educational research firms

 If you’re an international student, you may be able to work in the United States after graduation for an extended period of time.
 Most students studying on F-1 visas will be eligible for 12 months of Optional Practical Training (OPT) off-campus work authorization.
 F-1 students in this program may also be eligible for STEM (Science, Technology, Engineering, or Mathematics) OPT extension, allowing you to extend your time in the United States to pursue degree-related work experience for a total of 36 months or 3 years.
 For more information on who can apply for this extension and how, see NYU’s Office of Global Services: STEM OPT.